Carnegie Mellon University

 Hosted by the Tepper School of Business at Carnegie Mellon University

-The SFS Cavalcade is a 2.5-3.0 day conference covering all areas of finance.
-The format is 55 minutes per paper with eight-to-eleven parallel sessions.
+The SFS Cavalcade is a three day conference covering all areas of finance.
+The format is 55 minutes per paper with nine-to-eleven parallel sessions.
 Our goal is to provide a setting that produces the kind of in-depth participation of a smaller conference while accommodating the variety of papers of a larger one.
 The host school’s faculty and Ph.D. students receive complimentary registration to the conference and all events.
-The SFS Finance Cavalcade conference is a joint project of the Review of Financial Studies, the Review of Corporate Finance Studies, and the Review of Asset Pricing Studies.
+The SFS Cavalcade conference is a joint project of the Review of Financial Studies, the Review of Corporate Finance Studies, and the Review of Asset Pricing Studies.

 Chair: Antoinette Schoar (Massachusetts Institute of Technology)

 SFS Advisory Chair: Josef Zechner (Vienna University of Economics and Business)

 Host’s Faculty Sponsors: Burton Hollifield, Lars A. Kuehn, and Chester Spatt

 Event Organization by Jaclyn Einstein (SFS), Rosanne Christy (Carnegie Mellon)

 Cavalcade Keynote Speaker